Staleness Factors and Volatility Estimation at High Frequencies: Introduction

 \section{Introduction}

 Price staleness refers to the phenomenon where asset prices are updated less frequently than expected.
-One explanation attributes price staleness to market frictions that induce sluggish price dynamics.
+Price staleness is commonly attributed to market frictions that impede the continuous incorporation of information into transaction prices.
 Under no-arbitrage conditions, asset prices typically evolve as semimartingales, exhibiting stochastic continuity in their paths.
 When the semimartingale is continuously driven by Brownian motions, high-frequency returns scale with the square root of the time lag.
 However, \citet{bandi2017excess} shows that a large proportion of high-frequency returns are abnormally small (smaller than what continuous semimartingale models imply).

 Staleness probability, defined statistically as the relative frequency of zero returns (named ``zeros''), is influenced by two primary factors: low trading volumes and price discretization (\citealt{bandi2020zeros}).
 This concept provides valuable insights into market frictions and their underlying determinants (particularly liquidity factors).
 Since \cite{bandi2017excess} first pioneered zero-return analysis using intraday data in continuous-time frameworks, the staleness literature has expanded significantly (c.f., \citealt{bandi2020zeros}; \citealt{kolokolov2020statistical}; \citealt{bandi2024systematic}; \citealt{liu2024bias}; \citealt{zhu2024bivariate}).
 For ease of presentation, let $t_j$ and $t_{j-1}$ denote two adjacent sampling times.
-A widely adopted model in financial economometrics specifies the observed log price $\widetilde{Y}_{t_j}$ at time $t_j$ as:
+A widely adopted model in financial econometrics specifies the observed log price $\widetilde{Y}_{t_j}$ at time $t_j$ as: